biohackathon-japan/bh23-glyco/paper/paper.md

 ## Acknowledgements
 We would like to thank the fellow participants at BioHackathon 2023 for their collaboration and constructive advice, which greatly influenced our project.
 We would also like to acknowledge Tamiko Ono and Masaaki Shiota of Soka University for their collaboration remotely during the biohackathon.
-We are grateful to the organizers for providing this platform and a great environment for collaboration and commaraderie.
+We are grateful to the organizers for providing this platform and a great environment for collaboration and camaraderie.

 ## References

-1.